The Bachelorette (American TV series) season 9: Bachelor in Paradise

 Brandon Andreen returned for the third season of Bachelor in Paradise.
-He was eliminated during week 2.
+He was eliminated in week 2.

 The Bachelor Winter Games

 Garofola returned for The Bachelor Winter Games as a part of Team USA.
-He quit the show during week 3.
+He quit the show in week 3.

 Other appearances

 Outside of Bachelor Nation franchise, Kalter appeared as a contestant in the Bachelors vs. Bachelorettes special on the season 7 of Wipeout alongside Kasey Stewart and Larry Burchett.